hansroh/skitai/README.rst

 .. code:: python

-  def response_handler (response, proxy):
+  def promise_handler (promise, response):
     due = time.time () - response.meta ['created']
-    proxy.push (response.content)
+    promise.send (response.content)
-    proxy.push ('\n\nFetch in %2.3f seconds' % due)
+    promise.send ('\n\nFetch in %2.3f seconds' % due)
-    proxy.done () # Should call
+    promise.settle () # Should call

-  @app.route ("/aresponse_example")
+  @app.route ("/promise")
-  def aresponse_example (was):
+  def promise (was):
-    proxy = was.aresponse (response_handler)
+    promise = was.promise (promise_handler)
-    proxy.get ('req-0', "http://my-server.com", meta = {'created': time.time ()})
+    promise.get ('req-0', "http://my-server.com", meta = {'created': time.time ()})
-    return was.response ("200 OK", proxy, [('Content-Type', 'text/plain')])
+    return was.response ("200 OK", promise, [('Content-Type', 'text/plain')])

 But it is important that meta arg should be as keyword arg, and DON'T use '__reqid' as meta data key. '__reqid' is used internally.

 Creating async response proxy:

-- was.aresponse (response_handler, prolog = None, epilog = None): return ResProxy, prolog and epilog is like html header and footer
+- was.promise (promise_handler, prolog = None, epilog = None): return Promise, prolog and epilog is like html header and footer

-response_handler should receive 2 args: response for your external resource request and ResProxy.
+response_handler should receive 2 args: response for your external resource request and Promise.

 Note: It's impossible requesting map-reduce requests at async response mode.

 collect_producer has these methods.

-- ResProxy.get (), post (), ...
+- Promise.get (), post (), ...
+- Promise.set (name, data): save data for generating full contents
+- Promise.fulfilled (): True if numer of requests is same as responses
+- Promise.settled (): True if numer of requests is same as responses
+- Promise.rejected (): True if numer of requests is same as responses
-- ResProxy.fetched_all (): True if numer of requests is same as responses
+- Promise.pending (): True if numer of requests is same as responses
-- ResProxy.render (template_file, single dictionary object or keyword args, ...): render per response, and can assign into ResProxy like dictionary
+- Promise.render (template_file, single dictionary object or keyword args, ...): render each response, if no args render with promise's data set before
-- ResProxy.render_all (template_file): render all responses, in template file, reqids of each responses are used as template variable.
-- ResProxy.push (content_to_send): push chunk data to channel
+- Promise.send (content_to_send): push chunk data to channel
+- Promise.settle (content_to_send = None)
-- ResProxy.done (content_to_send = None)
+- Promise.reject (content_to_send = None)

 HTTP/2.0 Server Push